Skip to main content

 • Flexible Timetable

-Levelled contemporary and ballet technique classes for all abilities, taught by our team of professional dancers.
+Join contemporary and ballet classes suitable for your ability, taught by our professional dancers.

 • Connect Sessions